2sic/2sxc-docs/2sxc Docs Generator/index.md

 This is the technical documentation for EAV and 2sxc.
 If you're new to 2sxc, start with [2sxc.org](https://2sxc.org/).

-## 2sxc - Converts Dnn ☢ and Oqtane 🩸 into a CMS
+## Turn Dnn ☢ and Oqtane 🩸 into a CMS

-2sxc is a CMS-Plugin for [Dnn/DotNetNuke](http://www.dnnsoftware.com/).
+2sxc is a CMS-Plugin for [Dnn/DotNetNuke](http://www.dnnsoftware.com/) and [Oqtane](xref:Basics.Platforms.Oqtane.Index).
 It makes content editing easier than Wordpress.
 It's also a [CMF](https://en.wikipedia.org/wiki/List_of_content_management_frameworks) like Drupal.
 And a very cool EAV data-management system.
 And an online REST JSON database.
 And a lot more.

 2sxc is basically used to provide web-site-builder functionality to Dnn, both in a simple **Content** mode (where users just add images, designed text/image blocks, links etc.) or in **App** mode, where user add standalone functional apps like blogs, galleries and more.
 Most apps are on github and can be downloaded from the [app-catalog](https://2sxc.org/en/apps).